lukaskleinschmidt/kirby-snippet-controller/README.md

 # Kirby Snippet Controller
-Define snippet controllers in a similar way how page controllers work.
+Define snippet controllers in a similar way to how page controllers work.

+## How to use it
 By default the plugin will try to find controllers in your `snippets` directory.
 Lets have a look at a example `header` snippet.

-## How to use it
 ```bash
 📁 snippets
 ├─ 📄 header.controller.php